About Hitchcock County

 - Some counties in Nebraska participate in regional GIS systems or online property search platforms, but Hitchcock County primarily operates through in-person or telephone requests.

-While Hitchcock County does not currently offer a comprehensive online property records database, interested parties can visit the courthouse during regular business hours to conduct searches or call to request specific document retrieval.
-The Hitchcock County Assessor's Office, also located in the courthouse, maintains property tax assessment records, including property valuations, legal descriptions, ownership information, and tax history.
+While Hitchcock County does not currently offer a full online property records database, interested parties can visit the courthouse during regular business hours to conduct searches or call to request specific document retrieval.
+Hitchcock County Assessor's Office, also located in the courthouse, maintains property tax assessment records, including property valuations, legal descriptions, ownership information, and tax history.
 The Assessor's parcel records provide tax assessment data and property characteristics.

 Vital Records